database-client/database-client-i18n/readme.md

 # Database Client I18n

-This repository is the i18n resource of the database client.
+This repository is the i18n resource of the [Database Client](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2).

 Stored in two different folders: